-Currently, the roles of the Chairman and CEO are currently filled by separate individuals.
-Since the Company began its operations in 2020, Mr. Okonsky has served as Chairman.
-Since August 23, 2021, Mr. Davis has served as our CEO.
-Previously, Mr. Andrew Leisner served as our CEO.
+Currently, the roles of the Chairman and CEO are filled by separate individuals.
+Since the Company began its operations in 2020, Mr. Christian Okonsky, one of the founders of the Company, served as Chairman until his resignation from the Board in July 2024.
+Ms. Tjon was nominated to serve as Chairman beginning in October 2024.
+From August 23, 2021 through February 3, 2024, Mr. Jordan Davis served as our CEO and since February 3, 2024 Mr. John Kim has served as our CEO.

 The Board believes that the separation of the offices of the Chairman and CEO is appropriate at this time because it allows our CEO to focus primarily on our business strategy, operations and corporate vision.
-The Board elects our Chairman and our CEO, and each of these positions may be held by the same person or by different people.
+The Board elects our Chairman and appoints our CEO, and each of these positions may be held by the same person or by different people.
 Although our Board does not have a policy regarding the separation of the roles of CEO and Chairman, we believe it is important that the Board retain flexibility to determine whether these roles should be separate or combined based upon the Board's assessment of the Company's needs and the Company's leadership at a given point in time.
-The Board believes our Company and our stockholders benefit from this flexibility, as our directors are well positioned to determine our leadership structure given their in-depth knowledge of our management team, our strategic goals, and the opportunities and challenges we face.
+The Board believes our company and our stockholders benefit from this flexibility, as our directors are well positioned to determine our leadership structure given their in-depth knowledge of our management team, our strategic goals, and the opportunities and challenges we face.

 We believe that independent and effective oversight of the Company's business and affairs is maintained through the composition of the Board, the leadership of our independent directors and Board committees and our governance structures and processes.
-The Board consists of a majority of independent directors, and the Board's Audit, Compensation and Nominating and Governance Committees are composed solely of independent directors.
+The Board's Audit, Compensation and Nominating and Governance Committees are composed solely of independent directors.